amazon-braket/amazon-braket-examples/README.md

 * [**Parallel Tasks on Aquila**](examples/analog_hamiltonian_simulation/03_Parallel_tasks_on_Aquila.ipynb)

-    This tutorial goes through the previously explored checkerboard preparation but now takes advantage of the full area.
+    This tutorial builds on the previous notebook tutorial to use a checkerboard preparation that takes advantage of the full area.

 * [**Maximum Independent Sets**](examples/analog_hamiltonian_simulation/04_Maximum_Independent_Sets_with_Analog_Hamiltonian_Simulation.ipynb)